drexie-22/ordering-system/replit.md

 OrderFlow is a modern ordering system web application that enables customers to browse products, manage shopping carts, and place orders through a guest-based checkout experience.
 The platform features a comprehensive admin dashboard for product and order management, with integrated sales reporting capabilities.

-The application is built with a React frontend using shadcn/ui components with a dark theme and blue gradient aesthetic, powered by a Node.js/Express backend with PostgreSQL database integration via Drizzle ORM.
+The application is built with a React frontend using shadcn/ui components with a dark theme and blue gradient aesthetic, powered by a Node.js/Express backend with SQLite database integration via Prisma ORM.
 A unique feature includes C++ integration for discount calculations, demonstrating hybrid architecture capabilities.

 ## User Preferences